osanj/osanj.github.io/content/post/efficient-triangle-intersection/index.md

 ![Animation Ray Intersection](data/animation1_50ms_v5_cropped.gif)

 By leveraging data structures and avoiding unnecessary computations for intersections.
 Methods of this kind are often called _bounding volume hierarchy_ (BVH) or, more generally, _acceleration structures_.
-Testing all triangles for an intersection is of linear complexity $$\mathcal{O}(n)$$, of course.
+Testing all triangles for an intersection is of linear complexity $\mathcal{O}(n)$, of course.

 The triangles of an object mesh are often arranged in a compact manner.
 Before testing all triangles one can first test a box which encloses all triangles for intersection.
 This way all the frames passing by that object already save a lot of unnecessary computations.
 The computations for rays which actually hit that object can also be accelerated by decomposing that box further and further into a search tree.
 In the example below a binary search tree was built with [AABB](https://stackoverflow.com/questions/22512319/what-is-aabb-collision-detection)s.